Together Again (Janet Jackson song): Critical reception

 "Together Again" received positive reviews.
 BBC deemed it a "thumping great hit, an old-fashioned piece of professional dance music, played perfectly".
 Larry Flick from Billboard magazine called it a "gorgeous disco ode to loved ones lost to AIDS-related illnesses".
 Jackson "has clearly been studying Donna Summer records, delivering a wonderfully nuanced performance that takes firm command of the track's vibrant house beat without sacrificing an ounce of emotion".
 Music critic Joey Guerra from The Daily Cougar stated, "Jackson pours her heart into "Together Again," which builds to an ecstatic house beat" which takes "a cue from the soaring melodies of '60s girl groups".
 He further commented that the song is "genuine happy-feeling.
 It sounds lame at first but pay attention to what she's singing; that vocal smile changes everything."
 A reviewer from Daily Record said, "Michael's wee sis has never sounded so good.
 Janet has found herself and her sound."

 "She even makes a bid for gay icon status", wrote Neil McCormick in a review of The Velvet Rope for The Daily Telegraph, "delivering a diva-ish performance reminiscent of Diana Ross on 'Together Again'."
-J.D.
-Considine for Entertainment Weekly said that "the gently throbbing house beat beneath ”Together Again” keeps this tribute to a dead friend from sounding as lachrymose as it looks on the page."
+J. D. Considine for Entertainment Weekly said that "the gently throbbing house beat beneath ”Together Again” keeps this tribute to a dead friend from sounding as lachrymose as it looks on the page."
 British magazine Music Week gave it four out of five, noting, "Contrasting sharply with the subtle groove of its predecessor, this is Janet at her most commercially accessible with a dance anthem full of big beats and a tasty hook."
 Jon Pareles from The New York Times described "Together Again" as "a creamy Diana Ross homage", noting that Jackson "deploys her small voice shrewdly" in it.
 Ian Hyland from Sunday Mirror said it is "some of the best club tunes she's ever done."
 Danyel Smith, while interviewing Jackson for Vibe in November 1997, elaborated that the song was a big, perfect ode to Donna Summer, and likened it to her songs "MacArthur Park" and "Last Dance".
-In 1999, 'Together Again" won the award for "Most Played Song" at the BMI Pop Awards.